-A Pennsylvania Church's AR-15 Blessing Event Is Basically Forcing A Nearby School To Close For A Day
+An AR-15 "Blessing" Event In Pennsylvania Is Basically Forcing A Nearby School To Close

 The Wallenpaupack Area School District in Pennsylvania recently announced it will be closing one of its elementary schools due to a nearby, church-led semi-automatic rifle blessing event on Wednesday.
 While the superintendent of the school district, Michael Silsby, told parents that there is "no direct threat" to students from the event, he cited traffic issues and the "nature of the event" as reasons for the closure.

 According to the Times-Tribune, the World Peace and Unification Sanctuary in Newfoundland, also known as Sanctuary Church, has invited couples to an event to bless their semi-automatic rifles at 10 a.m. on Wednesday.
 Richard Panzer, the church's president, wrote in an email to the outlet that couples are being asked to bring the weapons for a blessing “to show their willingness to defend their families, communities and nation.”
 The church also noted that couples who cannot purchase an AR-15 or something similar before the blessing ceremony on Wednesday should buy a $700 gift certificate from a gun store to demonstrate that they plan to purchase the weapon in the future.

 Penzer noted in the email to the Times-Tribune that a few hundred couples from around the world are expected to attend the ceremony.
 He also added that precautions would be taken to ensure gun safety, saying "All of the weapons in the ceremony will be checked to make sure they are unloaded, with a zip tie so that no bullets can be inserted ...
 We are inviting local and state police to be on the premises, so that everything goes safely."